Shipping Simplified: $7.95 Flat Rate or Free Over $69!

 1. White Vinegar

 All hail the king of vinegars!
-White vinegar in hot sauce is by far the common vinegar.
+White vinegar in hot sauce is by far the common vinegar used.
 Really, the most common in all of cooking.

 It’s made from a grain alcohol similar to vodka, so it has the most neutral taste out of any vinegar.
 This makes it perfect as a foundation for other ingredients.